lucaengelhard/ao3-toolkit/README.md

 ## Contributing

 This project is written by a lone developer who learns as they go.
 Contributions are welcome and appreciated.
-So clone the repository and make a Pull request.
+So clone the repository, make a Pull request and add a [Changeset](https://github.com/changesets/changesets).
 If you have any feedback, please open an Issue or reach out to me at me@lucaengelhard.com.

 ## Inspiration and similar Projects: